anhnguyendepocen/emsr_course/Markov Model/README.md

 - Jalal H, et al. An Overview of R in Health Decision Sciences.
 Med.
 Decis.
 Making.
 2017; 37(3): 735-746.
 - Krijkamp EM, et al. Microsimulation modeling for health decision sciences using R: a tutorial.
 Med.
 Decis.
 Making.
 2018

-The subfolders contain the following contents:

-/exercises: three tasks that we will work on during the session.

-/solutions: worked out solutions for the three exercises.

-/scripts: contains a tidy version of the three-state PSM and some additional code for simulating IPD survival data, plotting survival curves, and teaching notes.

-/data: data sets that we use for the PSM model and for the exercises.

-psm.Rmd: contains the source code for the PSM-part of the course book.